AsherBaby/personal_algorithm_project/README.md

 ### Graph Connectivity
 #### Compute Connected Components in Undirected Graph
-In undirected graph, connected components can be easily computed through a BFS-loop or DFS-loop.
+In undirected graph, connected components can be easily computed through a BFS-loop or DFS-loop, or using a Union & Find data structure.

 And the running time is O( m+n )

 #### Compute Weak Connected Components in Directed Graph
 In directed graph, the weak connected components can be computed by leveraging union & find data structure.
-If there is an edge from cluster A to cluster B, union & find structure can combine A and B into one cluster in O( log(n) ) time.

-Since every node and every edge is visited once, and basic operation of union & find is O(log(n)), the total running time of this algorithm is O( (m+n) log(n) ).
+Union & Find data structure with path compression is coded in less than 20 lines, with two APIs:

+1. union(a, b)
+2. find(a)  -> root_a

+Union & Find is a very compact but useful data structure for many applications.

 #### Compute Strong Connected Components in Directed Graph
 Computing strong connected components is slightly harder than the